-- submits Natura sites were found within the 15km zone of impact and this should be a "trigger" for the requirement for an Appropriate Assessment as the development may have an effect and therefore there may be an impact. - submits the District Inspector answered in the affirmative to Questions 3 & 4 in the Forestry Inspection Report but did not provide any evidence as to why he did so. - submits the District Inspector found that the Natura site(s) is in a different catchment but fails to state which catchment that is in, or state why it may not have an effect. - submits the only legal answer in this case should be that the application must be screened in for Appropriate Assessment.
-The following Case law is referenced to support his case: C 323/17 regarding interpretation of Article 63) of Council directive 92/43/EEC of 21 May 1992. - Submits that safeguards in the Forest Service guidelines, requirements & procedures are in fact measures to avoid or reduce the harmful effects of the plan or project on that site. - Submits EU and Irish case law supports his submission.
+- submits Natura sites were found within the 15km zone of impact and this should be a "trigger" for the requirement for an Appropriate Assessment as the development may have an effect and therefore there may be an impact. - submits the District Inspector answered in the affirmative to Questions 3 & 4 in the Forestry Inspection Report but did not provide any evidence as to why he did so. - submits the District Inspector found that the Natura site(s) is in a different catchment but fails to state which catchment that is in, or state why it may not have an effect. - Submits the only legal answer in this case should be that the application must be screened in for Appropriate Assessment. - The following Case law is referenced to support his case: C 323/17 regarding interpretation of Article 63) of Council directive 92/43/EEC of 21 May 1992. - Submits that safeguards in the Forest Service guidelines, requirements & procedures are in fact measures to avoid or reduce the harmful effects of the plan or project on that site. - Submits EU and Irish case law supports his submission.

-The statement from the Department regarding the appeals states that the Decision was issued in accordance with DAFM procedures, SI 191/2017 and the 2014 Forestry Act.
+The statement from the Department regarding the appeals states that the Decision was issued in accordance with DAFM procedures, SI 191/2017 and the 2014 Forestry Act; that the relevant AA procedure was applied in approving this licence and that details of the screening process and an incombination assessment can also be found on file.
 It also states that DAFM is satisfied that all criteria as outlined in the relevant standards and procedures have been adhered to in making a decision on the application.
+A record of the consideration of in-combination effects is also on-file.
+The statement concludes that the application alone or in combination with other forest and non-forest plans/projects in the area will not have a significant impact on the qualifying interests of the Natura 2000 sites screened as part of the AA.

 In addressing the grounds of appeal, the FAC considered, in the first instance, the contention that the proposed development should have been addressed in the context of the EIA Directive.
 The EU EIA Directive sets out in Annex II a list of projects for which member states must determine through thresholds or on a case by case basis (or both) whether or not EIA is required.
 The Irish Regulations, in relation to forestry licence applications, require the compliance with the EIA process for applications relating to afforestation involving an area of more than 50 Hectares, the construction of a forest road of a length greater than 2000 metres and any afforestation or forest road below the specified parameters where the Minister considers such development would be likely to have significant effects on the environment.
-Due to this application being for thinning of 9.8ha the FAC considers that the EIA regulation, as implemented, does not apply, nor considered for EIA in Irish Regulations.
+Due to this application being for thinning of 1.8ha the FAC considers that the EIA regulation, as implemented, does not apply, nor considered for EIA in Irish Regulations.